 Examples of the disgust expression

 A clear-cut extreme disgust expression.
-Eyebrows are lowered forming a ‘V’ above the nose and producing wrinkles on the forehead; eyes are narrowed to block out the source of disgust; nostrils are pulled up raising the cheeks and producing wrinkles on the nose and raising the cheeks (notice the inverted ‘U’ wrinkle around the nose); upper and lower lip are raised as high as possible with lip corners turned down; chin is slightly pulled backward and a circular wrinkle appears on it.
+Eyebrows are lowered forming a ‘V’ above the nose and producing wrinkles on the forehead; eyes are narrowed to block out the source of disgust; nostrils are pulled up raising the cheeks and producing wrinkles on the nose and raising the cheeks (notice the inverted ‘U’ wrinkle around the nose); upper and lower lips are raised as high as possible with lip corners turned down; chin is slightly pulled back and a circular wrinkle appears on it.